 Financial Assistance

 Many families have concerns about the affordability of child care.
-Our agency offers financial assistance to cover all or a portion of child care costs through subsidy programs.
-This assistance is available for low income parents, guardians and foster parents in Essex County.
+Income-eligible families who are working, going to school or in job training may be able to get help through the New Jersey Child Care Assistance Program (CCAP), which is run by the New Jersey Department of Human Services (DHS), Division of Family Development (DFD).
+Programs for Parents handles this assistance which is available for low income parents, guardians and foster parents in Essex County.
 We believe these subsidies will help increase economic independence in families and improve the development of Essex County children, the community we proudly serve!
 These subsidies can be used for family or center-based child care, preschool instruction, after school programs for children up to age 13, and for teens to age 19 with special needs.
 If approved, most participants are only responsible for a co-payment (a smaller fee based on income and family size).
-Programs for Parents administers two (2) child care subsidy programs:

-NJCK is designed for those who are employed and/or attending school full time or participating in a combination of these two activities equivalent to full time.
+NJCCAP is designed for those who are employed and/or attending school full time or participating in a combination of these two activities equivalent to full time.
 Eligibility is determined by family size, household income and employment and/or education hours.
-Under NJCK there are several different funding sources created to meet unique family circumstances.
-The following is a list of the different NJCK funding sources, click on the links to learn about the eligibility criteria for each:
+Under NJCCAP there are several different funding sources created to meet unique family circumstances.
+The following is a list of the different NJCCAP funding sources, click on the links to learn about the eligibility criteria for each:

 Dedicated child care slots throughout the State of New Jersey, awarded to child care centers only.
 Eligibility is determined by family size, employment and/or education hours, and income.
 Click here for more information.

-Children 3-4 years of age who reside in Newark, Irvington, East Orange, Belville, and Orange Public Schools receive subsidy for extended care — before and after the school day.
+Children 3-4 years of age who reside in Belleville, East Orange, Irvington, Montclair, Newark, Nutley, Orange, South Orange/Maplewood, and West Orange Public Schools receive subsidy for extended care – before and after the school day.
 Eligibility is determined by family size, household income, employment and/or education hours and residency in one of the listed school districts.
 Click here for more information.

 Assists those who have taken on the responsibility of caring for their relatives’ children.
-Eligibility determined by family size, household income and employment and/or education hours.
+Eligibility is determined by family size, household income, and employment and/or education hours.
 Click here for more information.

 Available for children 0-6 years of age (or until the child becomes eligible to attend kindergarten), after their adoption takes place.
 Click here for more information.

-This program assists families who lack a fixed, regular and adequate nighttime residence.
-Applicants who self-identify as being homeless or who are referred by a service provider, meet the McKinney-Vento definition for homelessness and are unable to establish eligibility at the time of application are eligible to receive a grace period for up to six (6) months to establish eligibility while their child receives child care services.
+This program assists families who lack a fixed, regular, and adequate nighttime residence.
+Applicants who self-identify as being homeless or who are referred by a service provider, meet the McKinney-Vento definition for homelessness and are unable to establish eligibility at the time of application are eligible to receive a grace period for up to three (3) months to establish eligibility while their child receives child care services.
 Click here for more information.
 Click here for McKinney-Vento Homeless Assistance Act Intake Form and the McKinney-Vento Service Provider Referral & Authorization for Release of Information Form.

 Work First New Jersey (WFNJ)